Skip to navigation Skip to content

 ABSTUDY Additional Assistance 010-02050130

-This document explains ABSTUDY Additional Assistance.
+This document outlines eligibility criteria and how to assess and code claims for ABSTUDY Additional Assistance.
 It is paid to students and Australian Apprentices who are experiencing severe financial difficulties meeting the costs associated with their education or training.

 On this page: